Bielik20/ng-lazy-forms/README.md

 }
 ```

-`HeroDetailComponent` is simplified compared to classic Reactive Form.
-Form creation, recreation, and revert are done in the same way using `createForm` method.
-There is no need for a deep copy of form addresses because in `hero.update(...)` method an array is recreated anyway which is basically a deep copy.
+`HeroDetailComponent` is simplified compared to the one in Reactive Forms tutorial.
+Form create, recreate, and revert operations are done in the same way using `createForm` method.
+There is no need for a deep copy of form addresses because in `hero.update(...)` method an array is recreated which server as a deep copy.

 In `ngOnChanges()` method it is required to use `setTimeout` with no latency.
 This is because cycle must end before resetting the form.
 This may change in the future updates.

-> There is no logging of the hero name in this tutorial because `LazyForms` are not designed to work with something like that.
-The idea behind `LazyForms` is to have a clearer separation of concerns.
-Parent component (e.g.`HeroDetailComponent`) is supposed to orchestrate a form as a whole, not particular elements.
-If there is a need to listen for a particular Control it should be done within that Control.
+> There is no logging of the hero name in this tutorial because **NgLazyForms** are not designed to work with something like that.
+The idea behind **NgLazyForms** is to have a clearer separation of concerns.
+Parent component (e.g. `HeroDetailComponent`) is supposed to orchestrate a form as a whole, not particular elements.
+If there is a need to listen for a particular **CustomLazyControl** it should be done within that **CustomLazyControl**.

 Create template `src/app/hero-detail/hero-detail.component.html`: